jacopok/jacopok.github.io/_pages/projects.md

 This is a list of things I'm currently working on, within a timescale around a month.

+1. Reviewing a section of the LGWA whitepaper
 1. Improving [`GWFish`](https://github.com/janosch314/GWFish)
     1. Enable simulation of DWD and other low-frequency-derivative signals
     1. Document new features